Damon Wayans Jr.: Career

-Wayans made his film debut when he was cast in his father's feature film of 1994, Blankman, playing Young Kevin.
+Wayans made his film debut in 1994 when he was cast in his father's feature film, Blankman, playing Young Kevin.
 He later appeared on his father's sitcom My Wife and Kids as John, one of Junior's friends.
 He later worked as a staff writer on the series.
-In fact, the character of Junior was loosely based on Wayans Jr. himself.

 He appeared in and served as a writer on The Underground.
 Wayans Jr. also surprised audiences when he garnered a standing ovation during his debut appearance on Def Comedy Jam.
 He starred in the Wayans family comedy Dance Flick as the film's main character, Thomas.

 From April 2011 to May 2013, Wayans starred as Brad Williams, one of the lead characters in the ABC comedy series Happy Endings, alongside Eliza Coupe, Elisha Cuthbert, Zachary Knighton, Adam Pally, and Casey Wilson.
 Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season on May 3, 2013.

 Wayans was nominated for "Best Supporting Actor in a Comedy Series" at the NAACP Image Awards and Critic's Choice Television Awards for his work on Happy Endings.

 On May 16, 2011, the Fox Network announced that it had picked up the Zooey Deschanel anchored comedy New Girl, which featured Wayans in the supporting role of Coach.
 However, Happy Endings had already been picked up for a second season on rival network ABC.
 The producers of New Girl initially planned to recast Wayans' role, but later decided not to recast nor reshoot the pilot episode in which he appeared.
 Instead, starting with the second episode, Wayans' character was substituted with Lamorne Morris, playing the role of Winston, a former roommate who had been pursuing a professional basketball career in Latvia.

 With Happy Endings cancelled after its third season, it was announced in July 2013 that Wayans would return for at least four episodes of New Girl in the upcoming third season.
-In November 2013, it was announced that Wayans would remain on the show for the rest of Season 3.
+In November 2013, it was announced that Wayans would remain on the show for the rest of season 3.
 In May 2014, it was announced Wayans would return as a series regular for season four.
-In October 2018, it was announced that Wayans Jr. would be starring in a sitcom entitled Happy Together, alongside Amber Stevens West.
-It was cancelled after thirteen episodes, due to low ratings.
+In October 2018, it was announced that Wayans would be starring in a sitcom entitled Happy Together, alongside Amber Stevens West.
+It was canceled after 13 episodes, due to low ratings.
+In 2024, he starred alongside his father Damon Wayans Sr. on Poppa's House, loosely inspired by their actual life.
+It was canceled after 18 episodes due to low ratings.

 Personal life

-Wayans has two daughters with ex-girlfriend Aja Metoyer.
-In 2016, Wayans married Samara Saraiva.
-The couple has two sons and two daughters together.
+Wayans has six children.
+He has two daughters with high school ex-girlfriend Aja Metoyer.
+He has four children with his current wife Samara Saraiva: two daughters and two sons.
+They also have one granddaughter named Itali, from daughter Berlyn Wayans and her high school ex-boyfriend, Mike Price.